 If I’m parsing out pieces of myself and affixing labels to those pieces, ( and don’t we do this?) then this is the biggest piece of who I am.
-But piece doesn’t feel quite right, because my mother self lives in all of me; body, mind, heart and soul.
-I mother a complicated, beautiful daughter who has rocked my world since she made her debut some twenty four years ago.
+But piece doesn’t feel quite right, because my mother self lives in all of me; body, mind, heart, and soul.
+I mother a complicated, beautiful daughter who has rocked my world since she made her debut some twenty-five years ago.
 Her blog name is Bink.
 Click here to read more about that.
 The labels that have been associated with her include Autism Spectrum Disorder, Anxiety Disorder, Obsessive-Compulsive Disorder.
 Bink is not exactly disordered, though.
-I can say this with certainty after studying her in rapt detail for, well, twenty four years.
+I can say this with certainty after studying her in rapt detail for, well, twenty-five years.
 She is as Spirit made her, ordered intricately and very differently than many, and she does a damn good job of adapting to a world that is not particularly welcoming to her and others like her.
 She continues to delight and amaze me, and also to challenge me, every day and many nights !

 I am also mom to five furry four-leggeds who bring much joy and laughter to my home, which I co-manage with my husband, Super Guy.

 I started writing poetry when I was about eight, and somewhere in a box, I have twenty-nine or so notebooks to prove it.
 My Muse and I have not always been on intimate or even copacetic terms, but I’m making overtures now and I have great faith that she will SPEAK UP now that I’ve committed to making space for her.
 I also have chunks of a few manuscripts swirling in my head.
 Someday they will land and come together as readable and possibly interesting books.
 I’ve had some poems published, you can check out a few of them on the Poems page of my blog.